-Make homemade Christmas cards with your little ones.
-This handprint Christmas card is easy to put together and looks so lovely!
-You’ll need:
+Make homemade Christmas tree decorations with your little ones.
+This is a simple, low mess craft and looks so lovely!

-- Take your brown card and cut out a tree trunk
+- Trace your child's handprints on green card stock and cut them out

-- Stick a yellow glittery star to the top of the tree.
+- Stick a foam star at the top of the tree

 3) Christmas wreath

 Crafting your own lovely festive decorations with the help of your children is so much fun!
 Read on for our step-by-step guide to making a Christmas wreath.

 - Wreath base – bought or follow instructions below.

 - Evergreen branches – e.g. ivy, holly, fir

 - Decorations: you can use anything you like such as cinnamon sticks, pine cones, Christmas baubles, ribbon, holly, rosemary, dried citrus fruits, etc.